 Mulch leaves over lawn areas

 Instead of raking, blowing, bagging, and hauling leaves away, just mulch them in place on your lawn.
 It’s free organic material for your lawn and a lot less work.
 Leaves left to decompose on the grass release inorganic compounds like nitrogen and phosphorus that make for a healthy soil.
 Not every mower has the correct mulching blades to mulch leaves, and you may need to get a mulch kit to retrofit your mower.
-Start mowing and shredding the leaves as soon as there is a thin layer on the lawn.

 Set up a brush pile